LOVECRAFT’S FIVE DEFINITE ELEMENTS, PART 1: THE ONE WEIRD THING

 Your hook is the Big Concept you’re trying to sell; that razor-sharp, serrated edge that cleaves its way through everything else in the story.
 The hook is easy enough to create.
 Say the words what if… and then fill in the blank.
 What if… an impenetrable dome came down over a small town (Under the Dome by Stephen King)?
 What if… a family of inbred maniacs terrorized a group of tourists in the woods (Off Season by Jack Ketchum)?

-Though a horror story will start with the real world and introduce the weird with the intent to scare you, fantasy (urban fantasy, contemporary fantasy, etc.) can do exactly the same thing just that the “abnormality” isn’t necessarily meant to scare you, at least not just to scare you.
+Though a horror story will start with the real world and introduce the weird with the intent to scare you, fantasy (urban fantasy, contemporary fantasy, etc.) can do exactly the same thing, just that the “abnormality” isn’t necessarily meant to scare you, at least not just to scare you.
 And this actually carries into so-called “second world” fantasy as well: It’s your invented medieval world in which we meet recognizable people who then encounter something scary, threatening, or beneficial: a dragon, faeries, or any of the same creatures of the horror genre (zombies, vampires, and so on).
 Likewise, what was the movie Alien but a science fiction story in which the crew of a starship happens upon “some basic, underlying horror or abnormality—condition, entity, etc.”?

 That leads us, though, to the first question: What is this “basic, underlying horror or abnormality—condition, entity, etc.” meant to do?
 Is it meant to be scary (we’re just trying not be eaten alive) or is it meant to be aspirational (we’re all trying to find the source of magic or some transformative technology, etc.)?